abbeycode/articles/2019-12-10-available.md

 Similar to how, in Swift,
-[thrown errors must be handled or propagated](https://docs.swift.org/swift-book/LanguageGuide/ErrorHandling.html#ID512), use of potentially unavailable APIS mist be either annotated and conditionalize code.
+[thrown errors must be handled or propagated](https://docs.swift.org/swift-book/LanguageGuide/ErrorHandling.html#ID512), use of potentially unavailable APIS must be either annotated and conditionalize code.

 When you attempt to call an API that is unavailable for at least one of your supported targets,